earthly/website/blog/_posts/2020-12-11-encrypting-data-with-ssh-keys-and-golang.md

 Try it out [here](https://play.golang.org/p/a5u9PYWEjgs)

-So there we have a end-to-end example of how to generate a new public/private key, and encrypt and decrypt data all in golang.
+So there we have a end-to-end example of how to generate a new public/private key, and encrypt and decrypt data all in [GoLang](/blog/top-3-resources-to-learn-golang-in-2021).

 Based on my experimentation with private/public key encryption in go, I put together a small program that allows users to share encrypted data between parties using a rather simple [command line tool on my personal repo](https://github.com/alexcb/secretshare)